 In the year 2050, Earth will have almost 10 billion humans who will eat over 500 billion kilograms of meat.
 That is 2 billion more people and 177 billion more kilograms of meat than Earth currently has.
 With land-based meat fraught with climate and environmental impacts, how much animal protein can be sustainably supplied by the ocean?
-A new (open access) paper in Nature titled, The Future of Food from the Sea, answered that question and provided an economic roadmap for sustainable ocean food production.
+A new (open access) paper in Nature titled, The Future of Food from the Sea, answered that question with a scientific and economic roadmap for sustainable oceanic food production.

 The authors conclude that by 2050, the ocean could sustainably provide 80-103 billion kilograms of food, a 36-74% increase compared to the current yield of 59 billion kilograms.
 Crucially, the 2050 numbers were not a simple calculation of the carrying capacity of food production, but instead reflected the economic realities of growing and harvesting food in the ocean.
 The authors identified four key steps towards a more bountiful ocean:

 - Improve fishery management

 - Implement policy reforms to address mariculture

 In this post, I explain the numbers behind potential food production in the ocean and what the policy and governance process might look like going forward.

 Why get food from the sea instead of from land?

 Increasing food production on land is difficult due to declining yield rates and general land and freshwater scarcity.
 Already, over half of all arable land and over 90% of freshwater is used in food production.
 Runoff from farms is a major source of water pollution and eutrophication.

 Of all the food humans require, protein is the most impactful macronutrient to produce.
 Not only does it have a disproportionate carbon footprint, but livestock production is the largest driver of deforestation and biodiversity loss worldwide.
 Most increases in terrestrial food production come from replacing tropical forests with farms.